sam-goodwin/shapes-legacy/README.md

 }
 ```

-To build a generic ORM like we're used to in languages like Java, we need to reflect on this type's members.
+To build a generic ORM like we're used to in languages like Java, we need to reflect on this type's Fields.
 To do this in TS, you must enable the [`--emitDecoratorMetadata`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) flag and use the [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package:

 ```ts
 var t = Reflect.getMetadata('design:type', MyType, 'key');